dns-mcdaid/Ghostwriter/README.md

 Needless to say, something had to be changed.
 While the concept of "Hiding" previous values from the current decision-maker is an interesting approach to Machine Learning and Data traversal, it led to some terrible lyrical generation when left on its own.
 As the process of refining our project went on, the reality sunk in that without good material to test our generated text against, there was always going to be problems.

 Being forced to eyeball our results made us realize where our program was following the right patterns, and where it was falling off path dramatically.
 We realized we needed to break the rules a little and filter our data to make it more accessible.
 We removed all punctuation, then added it back in for special cases, we forced chains to store themselves in groups of three at a time, and then keep an intense record on their descendants (i.e. rather than `JJ` knowing to go to `NN`, `PRP:DT:JJ` knew to go to `NN`).
 The goal of these changes was to force a half-baked Markov chain so that the phrase structure would make more sense and gain credibility.
+Suddenly, "? ) am who 's Getting To cross a gon" became "__you say__ _been waiting there with this_ __not that good style.__" While still nonsensical overall, parts of the larger phrase are plausible, which was a big step in the right direction.

 ## Discussion